NourryThomas/test-bambino/README.md

 Informations :

-Impossible to delete books, admin privilege required.
+Impossible to delete books, admin privilege required in API.
+Impossible to delete authors, admin privilege required in API.

 How to :